BEPS (Base Erosion and Profit Shifting) - managing the impact on your business

 On 5 October 2015, the OECD issued final reports for the 15 anti-BEPS (base erosion and profit shifting) actions that will fundamentally change the course of international taxation.

-The BEPS framework is being implemented globally, with the UK being one of the many countries legislating to bring the framework into force.
+The BEPS framework has been implemented globally, with the UK being one of the many countries legislating to bring components of the framework into force.
+Whilst now an aging initiative, its impacts continue to be felt and must be considered in any international tax planning strategy.

 In 2021, 137 countries in the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (IF) (subsequently increased to 145) reached a landmark agreement on a further approach to reform the international tax framework in response to the increasing challenges relating to taxation of the digital economy, an in particular the increasing ability for businesses to access markets remotely, creating tension in a framework built on the concept of "tax by physical presence", and the so-called "race to the bottom" on corporate tax rates as countries compete for inward investments.

-The OECD is coordinating the multilateral consensus approach with the framework designed to ensure that multinational enterprises (MNEs) pay a fair share of tax where they operate and that they pay a minimum corporate tax through a two-pillar approach.
+The OECD has coordinated the multilateral consensus approach with the framework designed to ensure that multinational enterprises (MNEs) pay a fair share of tax where they operate and that they pay a minimum corporate tax through a two-pillar approach.

 Pillar Two imposes a minimum effective rate of tax on profits of multinational enterprises, in each jurisdiction in which they operate.
 The Pillar Two framework applies to multinational groups, including all constituent entities in those groups, with global revenues above €750 million.